OfficeDev/office-scripts-docs/docs/testing/troubleshooting.md

 ---
-title: 'Troubleshooting Office Scripts'
+title: 'Troubleshoot Office Scripts'
 description: 'Debugging tips and techniques for Office Scripts, as well as help resources.' ms.date: 05/10/2021
 localization_priority: Normal
 ---

-# Troubleshooting Office Scripts
+# Troubleshoot Office Scripts

 As you develop Office Scripts, you may make mistakes.
 It's okay.
 You have the tools to help find the problems and get your scripts working perfectly.